AriFordsham/GHCWiki/platforms.md

 with some Tier 2 platforms not working.

+Platform-specific bugs on Tier 2 platforms are marked "low priority" (unless there's a strong reason not to do so), not because they are unimportant to the users of that platform, but to express the fact that they aren't going to hold up the release.

 We'd like to promote as many
 Tier 2 platforms as possible to Tier 1, as soon as they meet the Tier 1 criteria.